getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

 ```

 The `X-Sentry-Error` header and response body will not always contain a message,
-but they can be used to debug clients.
-When emitted, they will contain the
+but they can still be helpful in debugging clients.
+When emitted, they will
-precise error message.
-This is a good way to identify the root cause.
+contain a precise error message, which is useful to identify root cause.

 {% capture __alert_content -%}
-SDKs are not recommended to retry event submission automatically on error, not
+We do not recommend that SDKs retry event submissions automatically on error
-even if a `Retry-After` is declared in the response headers.
-If a request failed
+&nbsp; not even if `Retry-After` is declared in the response headers.
+If a
-once, it very likely fails again on the next attempt.
-Retrying too often may
+request fails once, it is very likely to fail again on the next attempt.
-result in rate limiting or blocking by the Sentry server.
+Retrying too often may cause further rate limiting or blocking by the Sentry
+server.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"